anonroot41/a_TON_of_privacy/README.md

   ├  Expiry:  2034-xxxxxxxxxxxxxxxxxxxxxx
   └  ------------------------------------
 ```
-The flag `-t` enable SOCK5 proxy by tor.
+The flag `-t` enable a TOR SOCK5 proxy for each connection .